 To the extent required, this prospectus may be amended or supplemented from time to time to describe a specific plan of distribution.
 In connection with distributions of the shares or otherwise, the Holder may enter into hedging transactions with broker-dealers or other financial institutions.
-In connection with such transactions, broker-dealers or other financial institutions may engage in short sales of shares of our Class A Common Stock in the course of hedging transactions, and broker-dealers or other financial institutions may engage in short sales of shares of our Class A Common Stock in the course of hedging transactions, and broker-dealers or other financial institutions may engage in short sales of shares of our Class A Common Stock in the course of hedging the positions they assume with Holder.
+In connection with such transactions, broker-dealers or other financial institutions may engage in short sales of shares of our Class A Common Stock in the course of hedging transactions, and broker-dealers or other financial institutions may engage in short sales of shares of our Class A Common Stock in the course of hedging the positions they assume with Holder.
 The Holder may also sell shares of our Class A Common Stock short and redeliver the shares to close out such short positions, subject to restrictions described above under "The Committed Equity Financing - No Short-Selling or Hedging by Cantor."
-The Holder may also enter into option or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealer or other financial institution of shares offered by this prospectus, which shares such broker-dealer or other financial institution, and, upon a default, such broker-dealer or other financial institution may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction).
+The Holder may also enter into option or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealer or other financial institution may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction).
+The Holder may also pledge shares to a broker-dealer or other financial institution, and, upon a default, such broker-dealer or other financial institution may effect sales of the pledged shares pursuant to this prospectus (as supplemented or amended to reflect such transaction).